Zamiell/isaac-faq/misc/Blog-Response.md

 Jill claims that IsaacScript is a "monolith", linking a blog post that goes over the downsides of having tightly coupled software.
 However, she doesn't mention *how* IsaacScript is tightly coupled, she just states that it is.
 This is an annoying pattern that we repeatedly see in this blog.

 In short, I don't think that Jill understands what the tool is doing very well.
 IsaacScript is objectively very modular: linting is optional, automatic mod reloading is optional, the expanded standard library is optional, and even the definitions themselves are optional.
 You can easily drop in your own solutions for any of these by changing a single line in the "package.json" file.
-Furthermore, the IsaacScript tool itself is just a convienence, and is completely optional, since you can just run TSTL yourself.
+Furthermore, the IsaacScript tool itself is just a convenience, and is completely optional, since you can just run TSTL yourself.
 So I think that this criticism misses the mark.

 ### Require/Include